ezreag/PumpinSwellNotifs/README.md

 - ***NO PRIOR CODING EXPERIENCE NEEDED***, made for easy download and access

-PumpinSwellNotifs gives desktop pop-up notifications to get you off your computer on those days its absolutely **FIRING** :) 🌊.
+PumpinSwellNotifs gives desktop pop-up notifications to get you off your computer on those days its absolutely **FIRING**.
 PumpinSwell also acts as a command line interface that accesses surf and weather forecasts pulled straight from local forcasting data.

 ---